Something I get HEAPS of emails about is where to buy ethical kids’ clothes.

 eBay is also a great place to stock up on clothes for older kids and teenagers too – just make sure you click the used filter at the side.

 One thing I particularly love eBay for is the fact that parents sell bundles of clothes that their kid has grown out of.
 Just search, for example, “girls bundle age 3 4“* and you can find hundreds and hundreds of bundles of clothing.
 Here you can pick up practically everything your kid will need in one parcel for very little.

 If you really want to get the most for your money then my top eBay thrifty trick is to stock up on winter wear in the summertime, when fewer people are searching and bidding on winter wear.
 And likewise, searching for summer gear in winter is a superb way to grab some great bargains.
 I’ve also got lots of eBay tips this way.

 2. Charity Shops

-If the charity shops near you don’t cater much for kids then Oxfam Online* is a super place to shop for secondhand ethical kids clothes online, in sizes ranging from birth to age 16.
+If the charity shops near you don’t cater much for kids then Oxfam Online* is a super place to shop for secondhand ethical kids’ clothes online.
+Here you’ll find sizes ranging from birth to age 16.

-Delivery is a flat fee of £3.95, no matter how many items you buy, and they also offer free returns making Oxfam Online a hassle way to shop for ethical kids clothes.
+Delivery is a flat fee of £3.95, no matter how many items you buy.
+What’s more, they also offer free returns making Oxfam Online a hassle way to shop for ethical kids’ clothes.

 Frugi* is a great stop if you are looking to buy some new ethical pieces.
 Catering for babies and kids up to age 10, Frugi’s bright and

-All their outwear is made from recycled plastic bottles, which is great, but you may want to buy a Guppyfriend for washing*, as these types of materials do release microfibres when washed.
+All their outwear is made from recycled plastic bottles, which is great.
+However, you may want to buy a Guppyfriend for washing*, as these types of materials do release microfibres when washed.

 Offering free delivery and an easy returns policy, it’s an easy way to shop from home.